mavens-group/mavens-group.github.io/content/position/phd/index.md

 Are you passionate about cutting-edge research in quantum materials and sustainable energy?
 The MAVENs group at SRM Institute of Science and Technology (SRMIST) is inviting applications for a fully-funded PhD position in Computational Condensed Matter Physics.

 ### Research Focus:
-First-principles and DFT-based investigation of 2D qubit materials for quantum computation
+First-principles and DFT-based investigation of 2D qubit materials for quantum computation.

 ### Who We're Looking For
 Highly motivated individuals with: